jaywu109/node_test/README.md

 EXPOSE 3000  # should be the same as the port in the app.js

 /app.js
-const PORT = process.env.PORT || 3000 // shoud set this same as the one in docker image
+const PORT = process.env.PORT || 3000 // shoud set this same as the one in dockerfile
 ```

 References: